callum-lin/crest-experiment-writeup/raw-data/README.md

 - Time spent packing away and distance travelled was not taken into account.
 - Time spent between runs measuring out liquids etc. was not taken into account.
 - Data analysis step (which could be lengthy depending on the quality of the recording) was very time consuming.

+SOME RECORDINGS HAVE NOT BEEN SUPPLIED DUE TO THE PARTICIPANTS NOT CONSENTING TOWARDS THE PUBLIC RELEASE OF THEIR PERSONAL INFOMATION